FBI tracking major uptick in teens targeted by online threat “sextortion” - NewsBreak

 Authorities explain victims are then tricked into sending sexually explicit photos of themselves.
 According to law enforcement, once that happens, the suspect will threaten to release the compromising images unless they send money.

-The NCMEC helps families and teens in these situations.
-Coffren suggests talking to your kids about this possible threat even if the conversation is uncomfortable.

-“The best thing you can do is ask your child, ‘Has this happened to anyone that you know?’
-Open up that dialogue, get them to start talking about (it),” Coffren said.
-“They’ll probably tell you stories of who they’ve heard it happened to, whether in their school or in a local school as well.”
+“The best thing you can do is ask your child if this has happened to anyone that you know, open up that dialogue, get them to start talking about,” Coffren.
+“They’ll probably tell you stories of who they’ve heard it happened to whether in their school or in a local school as well.”

 The FBI believes most of these schemes are coming from outside the United States and originating in West Africa.
 They say this can make it difficult to identify suspects, but officials are investigating cases.